Going Beyond the Script

 With its familiar songs and young cast, Mary Poppins is an excellent choice for local theatre groups.
 Let’s take a look at how TheatreWorld Backdrops can help you bring this beloved tale to your own stage!

 The show begins with Bert, a chimney sweep, who introduces us to a magical Edwardian London.
 There’s nothing like making a big first impression, and this stunning, sprawling London Flyover backdrop would make an excellent choice for the opening number.
 You can almost feel the wind in the east and the mist coming in!
 (Which of course, you can easily accomplish with some simple stage effects.)

-For a similar effect, but with more of a sunrise color palette, we also offer this view of London and the Thames.
+For a similar effect, but with more of a sunrise color palette, we also offer Vintage London Skyline, a distant view of London and the Thames.

 Bert next introduces us to the Banks family, residents of Number 17 Cherry Street Lane.
 George and his wife Winifred, a banker and an actress-cum-homemaker, live with their two children in this picture-perfect neighborhood.
 But inside, everything isn’t as wonderful as it seems on the outside.
 TheatreWorld has a dedicated Cherry Tree Lane backdrop, specifically designed to bring your audiences to this lovely setting.